zoeskan/MCB185/PYTHON_REFERENCE.md

 ## Variables ##

-Variables are given a type as they are created.
+In Python, variables are given a type as they are created.
+There is no way to create a variable without a type.

 ```
 n = 1               # integer